Unified Control Framework for Real-Time Interception and Obstacle Avoidance of Fast-Moving Objects with Diffusion Variational Autoencoder: Methods

-We can consider a vector $s\in\mathbb{R}^n$ consisting of $n$ features on each frame captured by our vision sensor for target tracking.
-In case of Image based Visual Servoing (IBVS), these features can be determined as pixel coordinates $(f_x, f_y)$ on RGB frames and depth values $Z$ of respective coordinate from aligned depth frames.
-We opted here to use a eye-to-hand system for IBVS.
-In case of a hand-to-eye system, the \textit{kinematic} relationship between motion of image features $\Dot{s}$ and robot control (expressed as velocity screw, $v^r$) is determined by the image Jacobian or interaction matrix $L_s$\cite{eyetohandcoop}.
-Following \cite{DVS}, for eye-to-hand system, $v^r$ can be defined as the relative difference between end-effector velocity $v^r_{ee}$ in robot-frame, $r_f$ and target velocity $v^c_o$ in camera frame, $c_f$.
-The second term, $\Dot{s}_o$ in Eq.\eqref{eq:relativemotion} represents the unknown feature velocity.
+To predict the desired position of the target node, we use the well-known Extended Kalman filter (EKF) for real-time estimation of the moving object.
+Here, we consider a vector $s\in\mathbb{R}^n$ consisting of $n$ features on each frame captured using the image-based visual servoing system, where features can be determined as pixel coordinates $(f_x, f_y)$ on RGB frames and depth values $Z$ of respective coordinate from aligned depth frames.
+In detail, we have a bi-directional system integrating a eye-to-hand system and a hand-to-eye system.
+The interaction are described by the following dynamics, (also see supplementary materials in the attached link for more detailed derivations)